-Camera: Of course you can’t forget the camera.
+Camera: Of course, you can’t forget the camera.
 The White Temple is absolutely stunning and you will want to take plenty of photos.
 If you are finding things a bit bright with all the white try increasing the shutter speed.

 Scarf: It’s hot in Thailand so you can’t be expected to cover up all the time.
 That’s why a scarf is a perfect solution!
 You can quickly chuck it over your shoulders and take it off depending on where you are.
 I purchased my scarf at the Chiang Mai Sunday Market prior to visiting.

-Pants: Unfortunately you can’t really be seen changing pants in public so you’ll be best off to wear them there when visiting any temple in Thailand.
+Pants: Unfortunately you can’t really be seen changing pants in public so you’ll be best off wearing them there when visiting any temple in Thailand.
 If you are looking for a more lightweight breathable option you can’t go past the trusty backpacker elephant pants!
 They are a staple in any traveler’s Southeast Asia wardrobe.

 Sunglasses: As mentioned earlier, it’ll definitely be worth bringing sunglasses along with you.
 The sun shining off the white facade can be super bright, add on top of this, thousands of sparkling pieces of glass and it can get a little overwhelming.